Jimmy Kimmel Net Worth 2021 – How Rich is Jimmy Kimmel?

 Jimmy Kimmel probably doesn’t need any introduction.
 He’s an American television host, comedian, writer, and producer, who was the co-host of Comedy Central’s famous The Man Show and Win Ben Stein’s Money.
 Nowadays he’s the producer and host of the self-titled late night show Jimmy Kimmel Live!

-You might have seen him last year at the 68th Primetime Emmy Awards in Los Angeles or.. a few months ago at the 89th Academy Awards.
+You might have seen him at the 68th Primetime Emmy Awards in Los Angeles or.. at the 89th Academy Awards.
 He hosted both these events, and many other.
-The funny and entertaining comedian has a career than spans over two decades and a net worth of $35 million.
+The funny and entertaining comedian has a career than spans over two decades and a net worth of $50 million in 2021.

 James Christian “Jimmy” Kimmel was born on November 13, 1967 in Brooklyn, New York, as the first of the family’s three children.
 When he was nine years old, they moved to Las Vegas, Nevada, where he fell in love with radio during high school, and later, after one year at the University of Nevada and two at Arizona State University, he dropped out of college to pursue his passion.